danroozemond/octo-deco/INSTALL.md

 # "Architecture" of octodeco
 * `deco`: The library for decompression computations
 * `flaskr`: The web interface for decompression insights, including the logic for various charts.
+  It also includes the logic for dealing with a collection of dives, belonging to users, that may be added, removed, changed, shared, etc.
   Uses flask as primary technology.
   Uses the two HTTP APIs defined below.
 * `db`: HTTP API for database operations.
 Uses FastAPI as technology.